foo123/modelview.js/README.md

 **make sure** your custom component names **do not match default html element names!**

-ModelView furthermore has built-in data `Models` which are available in each template via `this.model()` or `view.model()` (`view` is an alias of `this`, and `this` is always the `View` instance).
+ModelView furthermore has built-in data Model which is available in each template (or component) via `this.model()` or `view.model()` (`view` is an alias of `this`, and `this` is always the main View instance).
 Model supports custom getters and setters, typecasters, validators and notification functionality when data change.
-See manual and examples to understand how easy and powerful `Model` is.
+Model can also play the role that redux or vuex play in some other popular frameworks.
+See manual and examples to understand how easy and powerful Model is.

 Take a look at the examples and manual to see how easy and intuitive is to make applications with ModelView.